The amazing book Asynchronous Programming in

 Disclaimer

 This text was written by Ivan Boldyrev.
-AI tools were used only for proofreading.
+I used AI only for proofreading, but its help was invaluable.

 x86_64